scharlton2/solver_dev_manual/source/02/02_03_solverdef_gridcond.rst

   -  You can define dimension of the attribute, using \\"Dimension\\" element.

 For grid attributes, iRIC defines some special names.
 For attributes for certain purposes, you should use those names.
-Refer to Section 7.3.1 for the special grid attribute names.
+Refer to :ref:`special_names` for the special grid attribute names.